 Enable you or other document authors to update or amend content more easily under distinct sections without searching the entire document's contents.

-Here are some quick tips for ensuring your headings are accessible:
+Quick tips for ensuring your headings are accessible

 Indicate headings and other text in your design by using text tags, which are legible to assistive technology tools like screen readers.